NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 - [Sahih al-Bukhari 5435](https://sunnah.com/bukhari:5435)
 - [Black slaves are worth half of Arab slaves](#black-slaves-worth-less)

-### Muhammad had a sex slave
+### Muhammad had a sex slave (#muhammads-sex-slave)

 [Sunan an-Nasa'i 3959](https://sunnah.com/nasai:3959)

-> It was narrated from Anas, that the Messenger of Allah had a female slave with whom he had intercourse
+> It was narrated from Anas, that the Messenger of Allah had a female slave with whom he had intercourse, but 'Aishah and Hafsah would not leave him alone until he said that she was forbidden for him.
+Then Allah, the Mighty and Sublime, revealed: "O Prophet!
+Why do you forbid (for yourself) that which Allah has allowed to you.' until the end of the Verse.

+Muhammad was having sex with a sex slave and his wives complained.
+But then Allah [conveniently revealed](#convenient-revelation) Surah 66:1, that Muhammad can do that if he wishes.

 See [Muhammad and sex](#muhammad-and-sex), [Rape](#rape), [Sex slaves](#sex-slaves).